 While Xanax addiction cannot be completely cured — nor can any dependency on drugs or alcohol — treatment can help affected individuals address their behavior and return to a healthy lifestyle.

-If you are taking Xanax as prescribed, check with your doctor before taking another drug.
-Checking with a medical expert can reveal any potentially dangerous effects from mixing the two substances, and this could protect you against severe injury and dependence on Xanax.
+If you are taking Xanax as prescribed, check with your doctor before taking another drug or drinking alcohol.
+Checking with a medical expert can reveal any potentially dangerous effects from mixing substances, and this could protect you against severe injury and dependence on Xanax.

 Is Xanax addictive?
 Absolutely, but help with addiction treatment is available.
-Many people who became addicted to the drug also successfully completed rehabilitation and now live a healthier life, free from Xanax misuse.
-The Recovery Village can help people find a solution to their substance use disorder and treat for any co-occurring disorders, such as anxiety or depression, that may help cause their Xanax addiction.
+Many people who became addicted to the drug live in recovery after completing a rehabilitation or teletherapy program and now live a healthier life, free from Xanax abuse.
+The Recovery Village can help you find a solution for your substance use disorder and treat any co-occurring disorders, such as anxiety or depression, that may contribute to Xanax addiction.

 National Institute on Drug Abuse.
 “Research Suggests Benzodiazepine Use […]er Rates Are Low.”
 Oct.
 2018.
 Accessed September 27, 2019.